Number:

 Response to Disruptive Behavior

-Durham Technical Community College is a Learning College, which means that we recognize that opportunities to learn can occur both inside and outside of the classroom.
+Durham Tech is a Learning College, which means that we recognize that opportunities to learn can occur both inside and outside of the classroom.
 When disruptive behavior occurs, faculty and staff should provide students with information about the consequences of the behavior.
 Disruptive behaviors should be addressed with the first incident rather than after a series of incidents.

 Possible Sanctions

-The following section describes sanctions available to designated College Officials (see definitions below) in response to violations of the Student Code of Conduct.
-The listing is not inclusive of all options the Officials may choose to exercise, and more than one sanction may be imposed for a single act of misconduct.
-The Vice President of Student Engagement, Development, and Support (hereafter referred to as “Vice President”) will maintain the record regarding any sanctions imposed.
+The following section describes sanctions available to designated College officials (see definitions below) in response to violations of the Student Code of Conduct.
+The listing is not inclusive of all options the officials may choose to exercise, and more than one sanction may be imposed for a single act of misconduct.
+The Vice President, Chief Student Services Officer (hereafter referred to as “Vice President”) will maintain the record regarding any sanctions imposed.

 A. Reprimand: A written or oral communication which gives official notice to the student that any subsequent offense against the Student Code of Conduct will carry heavier penalties because of this prior infraction.